See the Whole Site Before It Sees a Problem

 A Drone That Flags a Problem Before It Breaches

 A survey drone flies its route over a solar park carrying thermal, gas and imaging sensors, while fixed ground sensors watch the rest of the site.
-Watch the scenario catch a thermal hotspot on a solar string mid-flight — roughly 40 seconds before it would have crossed the alert threshold — then divert the drone to re-survey and confirm the flagged zone.
-This is the same engine and scenario running at demos.barquecontech.com, embedded live below.
+When a thermal hotspot develops on a solar string, the platform flags it before it crosses the alert threshold and can divert the drone to re-survey and confirm the flagged zone.

 How the Data Actually Flows

-From a sensor reading in the air or on the ground to a dispatched re-survey — the same path the live demo above runs on.
+From a sensor reading in the air or on the ground to a dispatched re-survey — the same path a live deployment runs on.

 Drone Sensor Payload